ansys/pymapdl/doc/source/user_guide/parameters.rst

 Parameters with Leading and Trailing Underscore
 -----------------------------------------------

-These are an especial type of parameters.
-They **CANNOT** be seen in :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>` under any circumstances, and because of it, it uses is not recommended.
+These are a special type of parameter.
+They **CANNOT** be seen in :attr:`Mapdl.parameters <ansys.mapdl.core.Mapdl.parameters>` under any circumstances.
+Their use is not recommended.

 You can still retrieve them using any of the normal methods to retrieve parameters.
-But you shall know the parameter name.
+But you need to know the parameter name.
 For example: